NeuralVFX/llm-sandbox-unreal/docs/TOOLS.md

 - The parameters are automatically parsed
 - Doc strings are automatically picked up
-- Notes on the same line as a paramater declaration are automatically picked up
+- Notes on the same line as a parameter declaration are automatically picked up

 ```python
 # Simple tool - no patches needed